divio/divio-cloud-docs/how-to/upgrade-postgres.rst

 version is deployed and ready to receive data.
 The following steps will copy the data from the existing database to the new version.

+.. note:: When a service shows as ``Attached``, it means that it is ready to use.
+It does not indicate that it is being used by
+    your environment.
+The new version will not be in use until you deploy the changes in step 11.

+    For more information on how and when services are provisioned and attached, please see the Services documentation: https://docs.divio.com/en/latest/background/services/

 5. Create a backup for the ``DEFAULT`` database service.

 ..  image:: /images/postgres-upgrade-backup-default.png